Talladega College Dragged On Social Media After Accepting Invitation To Perform At Donald Trump’s Inauguration

 What do you think about Talladega College’s decision to play at Donald Trump’s inauguration?
 Share your thoughts.

-[Image via Harry How/Getty Images]
+[Featured Image via Harry How/Getty Images]